Ukraine rebels free Swedish hostage; Obama seeks unity against Russia

 PRISONERS

-The Organisation for Security and Cooperation in Europe (OSCE) has sent unarmed monitors to try to encourage compliance with the peace deal.
-The pro-Russian rebels seized eight European monitors three days ago and have been holding them at their most heavily fortified redoubt in the town of Slaviansk.
+The Organisation for Security and Cooperation in Europe has sent unarmed monitors to try to encourage compliance with the peace deal.
+The pro-Russian rebels seized eight European monitors three days ago and have been holding them at their most heavily-fortified redoubt in the town of Slaviansk.

 The captives, from Germany, the Czech Republic, Denmark, Poland and Sweden, were paraded before reporters on Sunday and said they were in good health.